RobinDHVUB/info-vis-project/README.md

 panel serve visualisation/run.py
 ```

-To stop the application, press `Ctrl-c`.
+The visualisation can then be accessed at: http://localhost:5006/

 Keep in mind that the visualisation was developed and tested in the Google Chrome browser.
 While we do not guarantee it to work in other browsers, issues should be limited to layout.

+To stop the application, press `Ctrl-c`.

 ## (4. For developers)